lewisclark4/CI-MilestoneProjectThree/README.md

 3. General acknowledgements

 * [Pretty Printed Youtube](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) I have been watching various videos on this channel on use of python and flask to help supplement my learning from Code Institute.
+* [Code Institute](https://codeinstitute.net/) For the excellent overall content & mini projects which have given me a solid base knowledge of python, flask and Jinja to add to my previous, HTML, CSS & JavaScript experience.
+* My mentor, **Antonio Rodriguez**, for guidance on the content and design for my site.

 [Back to Top](#overview)